Skip to main content

 Careers at BCCNM

-You are receiving this email because you are either a registrant of BCCNM or you signed up to receive emails from us.
-BCCNM is legally required to deliver notices about nursing practice, midwifery practice, and professional regulation to its registrants.
-If you are not a registrant and no longer wish to receive emails from us, please unsubscribe below.
+You are receiving this email because you are either a licensee of BCCNM or you signed up to receive emails from us.
+BCCNM is legally required to deliver notices about nursing practice, midwifery practice, and professional regulation to its licensees.
+If you are not a licensee and no longer wish to receive emails from us, please unsubscribe below.

 900 – 200 Granville St